Descartess/Diving-Into-GraphQL/README.md

 ## Diving Into GraphQL

-Core concepts of GraphQL with implements in both Python and Javascript.
+Core concepts of GraphQL with implementations in both Python and Javascript.

 ### Getting Started